Skip to main content

 }

-The X-Quota-* headers are still included on 429 responses, so you can read X-Quota-Reset to know when the quota resets.
+If overage is enabled but the spend cap is reached, the code is spend_cap_reached instead.
+The X-Quota-* headers are included on 429 responses, so you can read X-Quota-Reset to know when the allowance resets.

 var response = await httpClient.PostAsync("/flare/v1/jobs", content);